BUCK-LCO-NCI/DivProt/README.md

 Notes and TODO:
 > 1. The aligner currently *does not* take into account phred scores when calculating the alignment score.
 This may change.
 Alignment method right now is blosum62.
 It will change to custom if we decide to implement phred in alignment score
 > 2. There currently is not a limit to fasta input size, except figures will only be able to scale up to a certain degree, and will get difficult to read after a certain number of sequences are used.
+> 3. Add e value calculations
-> 3. Add .log file for ss aligner
+> 4. Add .log file for ss aligner
-> 4. Add --help
+> 5. Add --help
-> 5. Add error messages
+> 6. Add error messages
-> 6. collect Porter output in a new dir (or write something about usr creating and moving into a new dir, then executing pre_processing. will need to change that outfile a little)
+> 7. collect Porter output in a new dir (or write something about usr creating and moving into a new dir, then executing pre_processing. will need to change that outfile a little)